acai-kaist/acai-kaist.github.io/aboutme.md

 9/2000-9/2006  Massachusetts Institute of Technology, Cambridge, MA

 Ph.D. in Electrical Engineering and Computer Science

- $ #  • Thesis: “Resource Allocation and Scheduling for Communication Satellites with Advanced Transmission Antenna” supervised by Prof. Vincent Chan

 9/1998-6/2000  Massachusetts Institute of Technology, Cambridge, MA

 Master of Science in Electrical Engineering and Computer Science

-  #  • Thesis: “Channel Prediction and Adaptation over Satellite Channels with Weather-Induced Impairments" supervised by Prof. Vincent Chan

 3/1994-2/1998  Seoul National University, Seoul, Korea